jnywong/jupyterhub-cost-monitoring/README.md

       value: "<name-of-cluster>"
 ```

+### AWS IAM Role Configuration

 An example of configuring an AWS IAM role to talk to the AWS Cost Explorer API can be found in the [2i2c Infrastructure Guide](https://infrastructure.2i2c.org/topic/billing/cost-monitoring-system/).

+### Groups Exporter

+For group costs, [`jupyterhub-groups-exporter](https://github.com/2i2c-org/jupyterhub-groups-exporter) needs to be installed.
+This is an exporter that exposes JupyterHub user group information to Prometheus.

 ## Documentation